 If most of your vegan friends were supporting a brand, would you check whether it is cruelty-free before you start supporting it too?
 It rarely crosses my mind to do so.
 After finding out that dōTERRA sells in China, I have started checking every new brand that I discover.
 I am angry at myself for this to this day.
 The reason is that I checked the cruelty-free status of all brands that I have collaborated with for the cruelty-free kit.
 However, I did not think of checking the status of dōTERRA.
 My mind somehow assumed that since my vegan friends use it, it has to be cruelty-free, when it seems that it’s not always the case.
 One always learns something new.
-So it is a new thing I learnt during my cruelty-free journey and it made me extra careful for any future brands I learn about.
+So it is a new thing I learned during my cruelty-free journey and it made me extra careful for any future brands I learn about.

 As some of you might know dōTERRA is an MLM company.
 As Wikipedia describes it, Multi-level Marketing “is a controversial marketing strategy for the sale of products or services where the revenue of the MLM company is derived from a non-salaried workforce selling the company’s products/services, while the earnings of the participants are derived from a pyramid-shaped or binary compensation commission system”.
 In short, while other companies play the long game, MLM companies want to reach people faster.

 Since many consider this strategy unethical, many cruelty-free bloggers consider all MLM companies as not cruelty-free.
 They don’t bother to check on a brand level.
 On the other hand, since even some non-MLM strategies might be unethical too, I am currently opting to check on a brand level.

 So now let’s go through the steps I take to find out whether dōTERRA and other brands are cruelty-free.